 Inspect each ESBS by underwater video once per month in April, May, and June.
 Conduct similar inspections in August and October, focusing on at least three turbine units at the judgment of Project personnel.
 Spot check VBSs at the same time.

-Measure VBS head differentials at least once per week (more frequently if required) April 1*–June 30 (*except in 2021 when bypass operations begin March 1) and biweekly for the remainder of the operating season.
+Measure VBS head differentials at least once per week (more frequently if required) April 1–June 30 and biweekly for the remainder of the operating season.
 When a head differential of 1.5’ is reached, operate the respective turbine unit at a reduced loading (≤ 110 MW) to minimize loading on the VBS and potential fish impingement until the VBS can be cleaned.
 Clean VBSs as soon as possible after a 1.5’ head differential is reached.

 If an ESBS is damaged or fails during the juvenile fish passage season, follow procedures defined in section 3.2.2.
 In no case should a turbine unit be operated with a missing, damaged, or a known non-operating ESBS, except as noted.